 In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 71, which is considerably higher than the national average.
-Ekurhuleni East FET College also shows a gain in staff which, at 60, is higher than the national gain, but lower than the provincial net gain.
+Sedibeng also shows a gain in staff which, at 126, is very high compared to the national and provincial averages.

-At the level of staff turnover, nevertheless, we calculate from the national profile figures that, across the three years, an average of 7 staff left each college per trimester; and if we compare these losses with the average number of lecturing staff per college (167 nationally), we see that staff turnover amounted to 4% per trimester.
+At the level of staff turnover, nevertheless, we calculate from the national profile figures that, across the three years, an average of 7 staff left each college per trimester; and if we compare these losses with the average number of lecturing staff per college (167 nationally), we see that staff turnover amounted to 4% per trimester.3